simonrp84/PyCoxMunk/docs/api_pycoxmunk.rst

 This function calls the computation of sea surface reflectance for all input data channels (given via the `band_names` argument to `PyCoxMunk`.
 It will also compute the bidirectional reflectance if requested via `do_brdf` in `PyCoxMunk`.
-The function takes no arguments and returns no data.
 Results are stored inside the `PyCoxMunk.scn` class as datasets.
 For each channel in `band_names`, the resulting reflectance can be retrieved via:

 `PyCoxMunk.scn[f'cox_munk_refl_{band_name}']`